-- (1) Earned in capacity as Internal Credit Manager for the Corporation. - (2) Michael Warner is compensated by the Corporation Manager.
+(1) Earned salary in capacity as Internal Credit Manager for the Corporation.

-In the fiscal year ended December 31, 2021, the Chair of the board of directors received remuneration from the Corporation in the aggregate amount of \$85,000 in respect of base remuneration and for acting as Chair of the board of directors, the Investment Committee and the Audit Committee, as well as Chair of the annual meeting of Shareholders, for performing his duties as a member of the Investment Committee, and for participating in meetings of the directors.
+In the fiscal year ended December 31, 2022, the Chair of the board of directors received remuneration from the Corporation in the aggregate amount of \$85,000 in respect of base remuneration and for acting as Chair of the board of directors, the Investment Committee and the Audit Committee, as well as Chair of the annual meeting of Shareholders, for performing his duties as a member of the Investment Committee, and for participating in meetings of the directors.

-In fiscal 2021, each independent director of the Corporation (other than the Chair of the board of directors) received remuneration from the Corporation in the aggregate amount of \$31,750 in respect of base remuneration and for performing his or her duties as a member of the Investment Committee and participating in meetings of the Directors.
-In fiscal 2021, Victoria Granovski, a non-independent director, received remuneration from the Corporation in the aggregate amount of \$13,750 for participating in meetings of the directors and \$132,354 earned in her capacity as Internal Credit Manager for the Corporation.
+In fiscal 2022, each independent director of the Corporation (other than the Chair of the board of directors) received remuneration from the Corporation in the aggregate amount of \$31,750 in respect of base remuneration and for performing his or her duties as a member of the Investment Committee and participating in meetings of the Directors.
+In fiscal 2022, Victoria Granovski, a non-independent director, received remuneration from the Corporation in the aggregate amount of \$13,750 for participating in meetings of the directors and \$161,000 earned in her capacity as Internal Credit Manager for the Corporation.